-- After the Spring Half-Term, Reception children will be given a book at their ‘Book Band Level’.
+- After the Spring Half-Term, Reception children will be given a book at their ‘Phonics Level’.

-- Throughout KS1, children are given a book at their ‘Book Band Level’.
+- Throughout KS1, children are given a book at their ‘Phonics Level’.
 The school checks their success by parent communication, through reading records and by assessing their precise level every term.

 - Parents should feel free to talk to their child’s teacher or the school any time that they would like support with home reading.

 2. Maths homework is designed to support fluency and will cover work across the year.
 Each piece will have:

 - Questions taken from this week’s work; Questions from the term’s work; and Questions from the year’s work.
 Children should never be encountering questions that they are unfamiliar with as part of their homework.
 There is a standard template for classes to follow which is different in KS1 and KS2.